vivkaz/CQE/README.md

 # CQE
+## This branch is kept as the last state before submission of the paper (EMNLP2023) for recent changes and updates go to [Version2](https://github.com/vivkaz/CQE/tree/version2)
 ## Evaultion and data in [CQE_Evaluation](https://github.com/satya77/CQE_Evaluation).

 A Framework for Comprehensive Quantity Extraction.
 This repository contains code for the paper: